lukask8/js-frameworks-codes/README.md

 - All files should be bundled with demo
 - Demo works off-line with your web browser
 - No server required

+USE:
+Just download and open index.html with yput preferred browser!